 If you struggle with meal prepping & planning, take a look at this clean eating meal plan for beginners.

 Snacks made with protein powder will keep you full while helping with cravings.
-I like using a collagen protein powder because it helps minimize stretch marks!
-(P.S: You can get a discount with the code EASYLIVINGTODAY)
+I like using a IdealFit protein powder because it actually tastes good!

 This protein powder is amazing and tastes delicious.
 It’s also very filling whether you use it for a shake or to bake your snacks.
 Plus, it’s only 80 calories with just 1g carbs!

 Of course, like anything, clear it with your doctor first.